bashoori/bashoori/README.md

 ### Hi there 👋 , I'm Bita  , Welcome to my GitHub profile!
 ---

-- 🌱 I'm a Data Science student,
-- 🔭 I’m currently learning Python and R
-- 📫 How to reach me Datacoder.ba@gmail.com and my Linkedin: https://www.linkedin.com/in/bitaashoori/
 - 🌱 I’m currently learning **Python and R**

 - 👨‍💻 All of my projects are available at [https://github.com/DataCoder2020?tab=repositories](https://github.com/DataCoder2020?tab=repositories)